celsobessa/veritate-fact-check-crawler/README.txt

 = How can my fact check outlet be indexed? =

+You must open an issue [at the project repository](https://github.com/celsobessa/veritate/issues) with the following information

+- Outlet name
+- Outlet URL
+- Fact Checking section URL (if different from the main URL)
+- You Relationship with the oulet (reader, author, editor, publisher, etc)

-Send an email (the address is above) with the outlet link.
+You can also send an email (the address is above) with the required information.
 We will index only reputable and/or trustworth outlets according to our editorial.
 An editorial guideline is on roadmap , but we don't know when it will be published.

 In the technological side, we give priority to websites using WordPress and using the Fact Check schema in a LD+JSON markup.
 Our crawler and algorithms also prefer faster, accessible and secure (HTTPS) websites, specially those easily accessible by mobile phones and screenreaders.